funkybob/django-rated/README.md

 A realm config may contain any of the following keys.
 Any omitted fall back to the defaults from the settings below.

     whitelist:  A list of IPs to exclude from rate limiting.
-    timeout:    Time after which any requests are forgotten
+    duration:   Time after which any requests are forgotten
     limit:      Number of requests before limiting is applied.
     code:       HTTP Status code to use when limiting is applied.
     message:    Response content to return when limiting is applied.